orientechnologies/orientdb-docs/Unix-Service.md

 </pre>

 Set the right user and group.
-You may want to use the absolute path instead of the environmental variable `$ORIENTDB_HOME`.
+You may want to use the absolute path instead of the environment variable `$ORIENTDB_HOME`.
 Once this file is saved, you can start and stop the OrientDB server using the `systemctl` command:

 <pre>
 # <code class="lang-sh userinput">systemctl start orientdb.service</code>